 This process, creating an “inactive” license locally before you can borrow, is necessary only once.
 Henceforth, each “borrow” and “return” function will alternately activate and deactivate that license file.

-- Note: If your office uses CodeMeter Sticks (Key licenses), the CAD Manager can run this initial process (creating an “inactive” license) on each CodeMeter protection key using a single machine, and then distribute the key to the users who need to borrow a license.
-If your office uses the “Act” licenses, each user who wants to borrow a license must run through this process on his/her own machine.
+- Note: If your office uses CodeMeter Sticks (Key licenses), the BIM Manager can run this initial process (creating an “inactive” license) on each CodeMeter protection key using a single machine, and then distribute the key to the users who need to borrow a license.
+If your office uses the “Act” licenses, each user who wants to borrow a license must run through this process on their own machine.

 If you are not connected to the internet, see License File Request Generation from a Remote Location